Trust, confidence between countries will be hardest hit in US-China trade war, says PM Lee

 Mr Lee added that insights gleaned from his meetings with Chinese leaders during his five-day visit to China show that they do not want to escalate tensions and are “trying their best to think through how this can be resolved”.

-Mr Lee had met with Chinese President Xi Jinping, Premier Li Keqiang and Vice President Wang Qishan during the trip.
+He had met Chinese President Xi Jinping, Premier Li Keqiang and Vice President Wang Qishan during the trip.

-Publicly and privately, the Chinese have maintained their position in diffusing the issue, he said.
+Publicly and privately, the Chinese have maintained their position in diffusing the issue, Mr Lee said.

 In terms of the role that Singapore will play moving forward between China and the United States, Mr Lee said that Singapore “cannot be a bridge” and that Singapore “has no role in this”.